Emil-96/dailyquotes_android/README.md

 	./gradlew assembleDebug

-The .apk file will be found under `app/build/outputs/apk/app-debug.apk` and can be installed on any device.
+The .apk file will be found under `app/build/outputs/apk/app-debug.apk` and can be installed on any Android device.